 The Victorian Workhouse was a place where the poorest of the poor lived and worked.
 It was an incredibly difficult place to live, with very poor living conditions.
-The people who lived and worked there were from all walks of life, but they all had one thing in common – they were desperately poor.
+The people who lived and worked there were from all walks of life.
+They might be widows, criminals, orphans, gamblers or people who lost their job.
+But they all had one thing in common – they were desperately poor.

 In this article, we will take a look at the types of people who lived and worked in the Victorian Workhouse, and we will also explore the appalling living conditions that they endured.